alicino/blog/_posts/2025-11-24-20-essentials-network-and-security-commands.md

 I have listed each command in my order with clear descriptions, use cases, and practical examples.

----
-## 20 Essential Network and Security Commands (Explained Clearly)

 #### 1. **ping**
 **Purpose:** Test connectivity between your device and a target domain/IP.
 This command is a must have in our tool list.
 **Best for:** Checking if a server, router, or website is reachable.
 **Examples:**
 ```bash